tomohulk/WinSCP/README.md

 ```

 This is still a very beta version, with most of the functionality available with WinSCP, I intend on developing this extensively.
-I have included the WinSCPnet.dll in the _NeededAssemblies_ folder.

 Check back regularly for updates.